 Although graduate intake to consulting firms is very roughly equal male: female, this balance does not apply at all levels.

-The critical point occurs for women in their late 20s and early 30s, who may have reached Manager or Senior Manager level.
-At this stage there is frequently a conflict between the considerable investment required to further their career, and to home life.
-The need to juggle client assignments, manage staff, win new business and network within the firm and with clients often occurs at the same point that women require time out for family.
+The critical point occurs for women in their late 20s and early 30s, who may have reached the Manager or Senior Manager level.
+At this stage, there is frequently a conflict between the considerable investment required to further their career, and to home life.
+The need to juggle client assignments, manage staff, win new business and network within the firm and with clients often occurs at the same point that women require time out for the family.
 The apparent incompatibility of consultancy and family life means that frequently the conclusion reached is that a management consultancy job is unsustainable.
 The direct result is the subsequent under-representation at the most senior levels.

 While it is tempting to make an assumption that senior female role models are required men can be role models for women too and indeed this is desirable.
 To have senior men seen to be prioritising family can make it possible for both sexes to realise it’s ‘OK’ rather than just something the women employees do.
-Everyone can feel comfortable having conversations about home life and work/life balance without worrying if it is a career limiting mark against them.
+Everyone can feel comfortable having conversations about home life and work/life balance without worrying if it is a career-limiting mark against them.